jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

   - Live voice presence (spoken word, poetry, singing, improvisation, or other vocal performance)

 - **Live Sound**
-  - Sound generated live using instruments, objects, toys, recorders, microphones, or contact microphones
+  - Sound generated live using instruments, objects, toys, recorders through microphones.

 - **Live Visuals**
-  - Live visuals using the light table and/or live camera feeds
+  - Live visuals using the **light table with a live camera feed**, with the option to use a **small projection** and move between the light table and projection surface in real time.

 - **Coordinator / Lighting & Space**
   - Oversees spatial layout